Explore UCD

 Increasingly powerful and rapid information networks, cloud computing and mobile technologies are revolutionising how businesses interact with each other and with their customers.
 In parallel to these developments, sensor arrays, predictive data analytics and modelling (‘Big Data’) have emerged as key tools for generating new knowledge to inform complex decision-making, planning and strategy formulation.

-During the last five years ‘Big Data’ techniques have increasingly been applied to agriculture and food; a notable example is genome-enabled breeding in dairy and beef cattle production where Ireland is a world-leader.
-Predictive data analytics techniques are also being used across the whole food production chain from GPS-driven logistics and sensor technology in crop production to data mining of supermarket barcode data to better understanding consumer behaviour and diet.
+Over the last five years, ‘Big Data’ techniques have increasingly been applied to agriculture and food.
+A notable example is genome-enabled breeding in dairy and beef cattle production, of which Ireland is a world leader.
+Predictive data analytics techniques are also being used across the whole food production chain, from GPS-driven logistics and sensor technology in crop production to data mining of supermarket barcode data to better understand consumer behaviour and diet.

-The one-day Symposium, which takes place on Tuesday 13th December from 09:00 – 16:00 at the UCD O’Brien Centre for Science, is targeted towards agriculture and food industry professionals and academics who wish to learn more about how predictive data analytics is impacting agriculture and food industries in Ireland and beyond.
+The one-day Symposium, which takes place on Tuesday, December 13th, from 09:00 to 16:00 at the UCD O’Brien Centre for Science, is targeted at agriculture and food industry professionals and academics who wish to learn more about how predictive data analytics is impacting these industries in Ireland and beyond.
 Internationally recognised speakers will address three broad themes: What is Big Data?
 How do we do Big Data?
 How do we use Big Data in Agriculture and Food?

 Speakers